Southern Regional grad Clark Harris enjoying his Super Bowl moment

 Having spent the last 15 years of his life in the NFL, Clark Harris is happy his first trip to the Super Bowl is happening right now.

-It's not just because of the fact the Cincinnati Bengals long snapper from the Manahawkin section of Stafford Township was a key part of two game-winning field goals these playoffs.
+It’s not just because the Cincinnati Bengals long snapper from the Manahawkin section of Stafford Township was a key part of two game-winning field goals these playoffs.

 It isn’t just because this is the first serious playoff run the franchise has made in more than 30 years.

-It's seeing his sons, 9-year-old Trent and 5-year-old Troy, come home from school with smiles on their faces because their dad will be playing in the biggest football game of the year, Harris said Wednesday.
+It’s seeing his sons, 9-year-old Trent and 5-year-old Troy, come home from school with smiles on their faces because their dad will be playing in the biggest football game of the year, Harris said.

 The Bengals are preparing to play the Los Angeles Rams in Super Bowl LVI on Sunday at SoFi Stadium in Inglewood, California.